cancel icon

 Consider low-cost alternatives first

-If you don’t yet have a standing desk, you can break up sitting without one: set phone-call and email reminders to stand or walk every 20-30 minutes, hold walking meetings, use a high counter part-time, or practise simple back-care routines.
+If you don't yet have a standing desk, you can break up sitting without one: set phone-call and email reminders to stand or walk every 20 to 30 minutes, hold walking meetings, use a high counter part-time, or practise simple back-care routines.
 These strategies alone can reduce pain for many people.

 Recovery and prevention